UCSD-ECEMAE-148/148-winter-2025-final-project-team-2/README.md

 <!-- End Results -->
 ### Goals We Met
 <p>
   The gps was setup inside the donkey environment, which is outside of ROS2(docker container).
 We struggled to make ROS2 communicate with the gps outside of the docker environment especially doing rerouting of the gps lap when a pedestrian is detected.
 Therefore, we decidced to make gps works inside ROS2 instead of in the donkey environment, and this has become our top priority since it would be a lot easier to use for the future classes.
 To do so, we figured the general workflow of the packages and nodes provided inside docker contianer, and we ended up pulling the original github repository from <a href="https://gitlab.com/ucsd_robocar2/ucsd_robocar_hub2">ucsd_robocar_hub2</a> to get necessary nodes.
-We found that it was missing the node of reading from gps, so we implemented the node for ublox gps from scratch to work with the existing files for the robot to follow gps coordinates.
+We found that it was missing the node of reading from gps, so we implemented the node for ublox gps from scratch called "ublox_gps_node.py" under the directory ucsd_robocar_hub2/ucsd_robocar_sensor2_pkg/ucsd_robocar_sensor2_pkg/.
+We did a series of testing of the gps node to work with the existing files for the robot to follow gps coordinates.
 </p>
 <p>
   On the camera side, we self trained a model on roboflow to detect pedestrian by detecting any "foot" appearing in front of the oakd camera.
 This would be easier for camera to see if there is any people right in from of the camera instead of looking from a long distance to record a whole person.
 We created a package in ROS2 for the camera to send detection message of "left", "right", or "none" to indicate which direction the pedestrian is moving, so the robocar can change its route accordingly.